semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 SEMGREP_BASELINE_REF=main
 ```

-It is not recommended to do diff-aware scans on any branches that are also doing full-project scans.
-This is because Semgrep App assumes that all previous findings have been fixed if the branch they are on is re-scanned and they do not show up.
+NOTE: performing a diff scan after a full-project scan of the same branch will close the full-project scan's findings.
+This is because all findings are marked as fixed if the branch they are on is re-scanned and they are no longer reported.
+Therefore, it is best to perform diff scans on branches other than your `main` branch.

 ## Connect to Semgrep App (`SEMGREP_APP_TOKEN`)